bjhobson12/WhackAMoleVirus/README.md

 ### Main

-To run the PyGame program run `python main.py` from the command line.
+To run the PyGame program run `python3 main.py` from the command line.